Monday, May 6, 2024

 The acting is sublime - Stone deserves all her accolades (also, best dance since Wednesday's), and Dafoe (with his stories about his father) is at top form, but all of them are stand outs (Ramy Youssef was such a likeable sweetheart) - and how delightful to see the great Hanna Schygulla in a small role.

 🎭Acting - Stone or Hüller or...
 Rosy McEwen, who became the wildcard in this category, I really like what she brought to Blue Jean, playing this person whose living this divided life - outgoing with one, suppressed with the other.
-Emma & Sandra gave very different, but equally absorbing performances; and each were the primary on-screen forces in their respective films.
+Emma and Sandra gave very different, but equally absorbing performances; and each were the primary on-screen forces in their respective films.
 I'm rather drawn to subtle or naturalized acting, and while Hüller had explosive moments, she was mostly reserved, and a marvel on a purely technical level, the way she threw in these accents that added so much fullness and nuance to the character.
 But that's no knock-on Stone, who was spot on for what was required in her role (I get why the LA critics called it a tie between the two, it's apples and oranges, why not take both).
 Gladstone?
 I liked her, but I saw her as support (which is where I nominated her).

 Best Actress: